 Seakeepers apply the physics of gyroscopes to the age-old problem of boat roll.
 And while we’re not the first to solve this problem with a gyroscope (large ships had large gyroscopes more than a century ago), we’re the first to do it in a way that makes gyro stabilization a realistic option for everyday boaters.

 Inside a vacuum-enclosed sphere, a steel flywheel spins at speeds of up to 9,750 rpm.
-When the boat rolls, the Seakeeper tilts fore and aft (precesses), producing a powerful gyroscopic torque to port and starboard that counteracts the boat roll.
+When the boat rolls, the Seakeeper tilts fore and aft (precesses), producing a powerful gyroscopic power known as angular momentum to port and starboard that counteracts the boat roll.

 The Seakeeper has a few main features that allow it to operate as efficiently and effectively as possible: